glasnt/talks/2017_01_LCA_JavaScript/slides.md

  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%">bytearray(b’\x00’) <c># Python 3.6</c></code></pre></div> <!-- .element: class="fragment" -->
  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%">>>> x</code></pre></div> <!-- .element: class="fragment" -->
  <div style='margin-bottom:0px; font-size: 80px'><pre style='margin-bottom:0px;margin-top:0px'><code style="font: 'monospace' 150%">bytearray(b'\x00')</code></pre></div> <!-- .element: class="fragment" -->
+<span class="bfoot"><a href="http://bugs.python.org/issue29073">Python Issue 29073</a></span>
 Note: but this has changed in python 3.6 into the bytearray of a bytestring of a null byte, which is what x is originally

 This is the kind of fun we get when we upgrade the python versions in BeeWare components.
 Because we are reimplementing things, we find all the edge cases.

 Our CI makes all the pretty colours :)

+Turns out that the Python 3.6 version is right, the Python 3.5 version is wrong, which has been backported and will be fixed in Python 3.5.3

+Ah, the things you find when you iterate over every single permutation.
 ---

 # <pre>#!/usr/bin/env java</pre> <!-- .slide: class="center" -->